Grand Gay Rajasthan and Taj Mahal Tour

 Day Ten: On to Mumbai, Delhi, Kolkata, or Cleveland

 Fly Udaipur to Mumbai or Delhi, then on to your next destination.
-How about Mumbai or Kerala?
+How about Bollywood or Kerala?